-RESPONSE ROLES AND RESPONSIBILITIES AGENCIES/COMMITTEES Leadership for and relationship building across all sectors, and from a national level to local level Ensure the going coordination, development and implementation of the Disaster Risk Management programs and activities Responsible for administrative, secretarial and other arrangements for the Oversee all administration and activities of the DAC and NDC.
+RESPONSE AGENCIES/COMMITTEES ROLES AND RESPONSIBILITIES ✓ Leadership for and relationship building across all sectors, and from a national level to local level Ensure the going coordination, development and implementation of the Disaster Risk Management programs and activities Responsible for administrative, secretarial and other arrangements for the efficient functioning of the NDC and DAC.
+Oversee all administration and activities of the DAC and NDC.
 Sectors Sectors involved in any Epidemic and Pandemic or any Public Health Emergency include: Health, Education, Finance, Public Administration, Agriculture and Fisheries, Environment, Water, Transport, Communication, Tourism and Community.
-Their overall responsibilities are to: Ý literatura ( 1966) Mainstream disaster risk management into their disaster and emergency risk Sorves as channels of communication and information to NDC and DAC Communities Coordinate disaster mitigation and proparedness programs and activities at communities the community level Coordinate various village response teams for specific threats Work in close collaboration with the Ministry of Women, Community and Social Development and Disaster Management Office (CDCRM & Community Section) to provide information to DAC of the level of village preparedness
+Their overall responsibilities are to: ✓ Mainstream disaster risk management into their disaster and emergency risk management plans ✓ Serves as channels of communication and information to NDC and DAC Communities ✓ Coordinate disaster mitigation and preparedness programs and activities at the community level ✓ Coordinate various village response teams for specific threats ✓ Work in close collaboration with the Ministry of Women, Community and Social Development and Disaster Management Office (CDCRM &amp; Community Section) to provide information to DAC of the level of village preparedness